p3io/myvector-dev/DEMO.md

 The process of semantic search is simple - Accept a search query from user in natural language -> Embed the search query using the embedding model -> Search the query embedding vector in the vector index to find the nearest neighbours -> Retrieve rows from the MySQL operation table corresponding to the neighbours

 A complete Python script is provided below.
+Make sure to edit the connection properties.

 ```
 # search.py - MyVector Demo Script